 - Melons add sweetness without adding sugar

-- Cantaloupe melon is loaded with beta carotene and vitamin A
+- Loaded with beta carotene and vitamin A

 - Cantaloupe and other melons hide the taste of leafy green in smoothies the same way a banana, pineapple or mango would sans high sugar